uutzinger/sea/2025/README.md

     height="300px"
   />

-You can use the keyboard or the gamepad.
 Once the program is running you can disconnect the monitor.
 If you have a gamepad you can also disconnect the keyboard.

-**The gamepad needs to be attached prior to starting the software.**
+Sometimes the gamepad requires a reset.
+You unplug and replug it before running the python program.
+The programs are not made to detect automatically a reconnection.
+Also if you are using a gamepad needs it needs to be attached prior to starting the software.

 ## Scoring